bubblecloud/ilves-war-seed/README.md

 Ilves Seed Project
 ==================

 Ilves simplifies Java web site creation.
-This is seed project to simplify new project setup.
+This is seed project to simplify new war project setup.

 Preconditions
 ------------